dd1x0n/dd1x0n.github.io/README.md

 	By use of my Sign-Up page this requirement is satisfied.

-	It uses a series of Javascript arguments to ensure First /Last name and email address are properly typed.
+	It uses a series of JavaScript arguments to ensure First /Last name and email address are properly typed.

 - Use “:nth child” CSS to style a series of elements (for example, change the color of every 2nd item in a list)

-	This is used in the CSS for the transformation and fad out of the image carousel.
+	This is used in the CSS for the transformation and fade-out of the image carousel.

 - Create an image carousel with at least 3 images that it rotates through

-	There is an image caorsel the is used on the Sign-Up page. that uses 5 images impoted from a free image website.
+	There is an image carousel the is used on the Sign-Up page. that uses 5 images imported from a free image website.

 - Other features can be added to this list - just ask if your project needs something specific